Caroline Boudreaux

 Caroline Boudreaux is an American businesswoman and social entrepreneur.
 In 2000, she left her career in TV advertising to found Texas-based international nonprofit Miracle Foundation.
-The decision was made after visiting India and witnessing first hand the conditions orphans were living in.

 Early life and education

 Boudreaux was born in Lake Charles, Louisiana.
 Her father worked as a pharmacist in the family store and her mother was a social worker.
 She earned a Bachelor of Science in psychology from Louisiana State University and planned to be a therapist.
 In 1992, she moved to Austin after applying to graduate school at the University of Texas at Austin but was not accepted.